google/grr-doc/fleetspeak/scaling.md

 The fleetspeak server setup consists of 2 components:

-  - **Server**: This component terminates the streaming HTTPS connections from the fleetspeak clients.
+  - **Fleetspeak Server**: This component terminates the streaming HTTPS connections from the fleetspeak clients.
 Each fleetspeak client is connected to a particular server instance at a time.
-  - **Admin server**: This component provides an administrative GRPC interface as well as an interface for the GRR server to send messages to clients.
+  - **Fleetspeak Admin Server**: This component provides an administrative GRPC interface as well as an interface for the GRR server to send messages to clients.

 Both components are included in the single binary `/usr/bin/fleetspeak-server` and can be enabled respectively in the config file `/etc/fleetspeak-server/server.components.config`.
+The binary is automatically started by the systemd unit `fleetspeak-server`.

 In the legacy GRR protocol, clients would periodically poll the server for messages, leading to delays in message delivery.
 Fleetspeak on the other hand